lydiob7/project-template/documentation.md

 ### AppRoute

-This component is built over a Route component from react-router-dom, it adds a layout that can be disabled if needed and parse the path to have the PUBLIC*URL before the URI.
+This component is built over a Route component from react-router-dom, it adds a layout that can be disabled if needed and parse the path to have the PUBLIC URL before the URI.
 You can also indicate a private route and it will check the user state from the auth slice on the redux store.
-If the mantainanceMode on the ui slice of the redux store is \_true* then all the routes will redirect to the mantainance page.
+If the mantainanceMode on the ui slice of the redux store is _true_ then all the routes will redirect to the mantainance page.
+Apart from all the Component properties you can add all the properties you need and they will be passed down to the Page Component itself.

 ```
 import AppRoute from 'utils/AppRoute';